cerebral/cerebral/packages/docs/content/tutorial/01_introduction.en.md

 - **Providers**
 - **Routing**

-They are all explained in depth in the [Concepts](../concepts/01_the-architecture.html) section.
+They are all explained in depth in the [In depth](../in-depth/01_the-architecture.html) section.

 ### How does this tutorial work?
 To start the tutorial, run: